nikhilthesingh/AppUP/README.md

   <li><i>Windows 11 or 10 version 1809 (build 17763) or later.</i></li>
 </ul>

-1. Download `appup-update-engine.exe` from the `bin/` folder in this repository or from GitHub Releases.
+1. Download `AppUp.exe` from this repository or from latest Releases.

      > 🛡️ **Virus Scanned**: This executable was scanned with VirusTotal
      > [[Click Here To See Reports]](https://www.virustotal.com/gui/file/0dc9936776f9f39a2a2c882385de0736df1cd83eba3ceec68510cadd5126a371)